danjac/localhub/README.md

 You should have docker and docker-compose installed on your development machine.

-> ./startup
+This script should (re)build your docker environment as needed and start up the containers in a detached mode:

-This command should build your docker environment and start up the containers in a detached mode.
+> ./scripts/startup

-To run Django commands:
+To run Django commands through docker:

-> ./docker-manage [command...]
+> ./scripts/manage [command...]

 To run unit tests:

-> ./docker-runtests [options...]
+> ./scripts/runtests [options...]